naavis/haloray/README.md

 ![Graphic of the different crystallographic axes](images/crystal-axes.png)

 The orientation of the ice crystals in each population are defined by two
-parameters: tilt of the crystal around the **a**-axis and rotation around the **c**-axis.
+parameters: tilt of the crystal around the A-axis and rotation around the C-axis.
 For each parameter you can currently choose between two different random distributions: a uniform distribution and a Gaussian distribution.
 For the Gaussian distribution you can choose an average angle and the standard deviation of the distribution.